bokkypoobah/ConnextProjectContracts/README.md

 5. Verifies that the thread dispute timer has expired.
 6. Verifies that the thread has not already been emptied before for the caller's channel.
 7. Verifies the initial state of the thread and checks that it's a part of the user's channel.
 This is primarily done in case an already settled thread is being emptied by the thread counterparty.
-8. Verifies that balances are concerved and that receiver balances only ever increase.
+8. Verifies that balances are conserved.
 9. Deducts the onchain thread balances from the onchain channel balances for the provided user's channel.
 10. Deducts the onchain thread balances from the global total onchain channel balances (i.e. moves balances back into the hub's reserve) and then transfers onchain thread balances to their respective owners.
 Note: state is not zeroed out here in order to allow for the other party to call `emptyThread` if needed.
 11. Records that the thread has been emptied for this user's channel which stops reentry of this function.